mescobrad-project/edge-module-update-service/README.md

 - /update: which update the module to the latest version
 - /update/:version: which update the module to the specific version
 - /listversions: which list the available versions
+- /updateplugin/:plugin name: which update the plugin selected

 ## Getting Started